 We meet in the morning in the lobby of our aparthotel to leave the luggage and set off for Kraków sightseeing.
 We will visit the Old Town, Wawel castle hill and Kazimierz, the former Jewish district.
 Lunch will be served in a Michelin-recommended restaurant serving modern Polish cuisine.
 After the tour we come back to the hotel to check in and prepare for the evening pierogi masterclass held at a private house that is also going to be our dinner.

 We start the day early with a breakfast and head for Wieliczka to visit one of the most amazing monuments of Polish industry, the UNESCO-listed, 700-year-old salt mine.
 Afterwards we move on to a nearby manor for lunch served from a chef nominated for Chef of the Year in traditional cuisine category by Gault et Milleau food guide.
 We will also taste the vodkas produced by the manor.
-We will move on west of Kraków via Wadowice, the birthplace of John Paul II to reach Pszczyna for a tasting dinner at one of Poland’s most awarded, Jules Verne-inspired Steampunk Restaurant.
-We will spend the night in a nearby 4* hotel located by a lake amid forest, in a 19th c. hunting lodge.
+We will move on west of Kraków to reach Gola Dzierżoniowska, where we will spend the following 2 nights in a beautifully restored renaissance castle now hosting a luxury SPA hotel.
+The day will end with a tasting dinner at the hotel’s awarded restaurant.

-DAY 4: SAUSAGE / CASTLE DINNER / SPA
+DAY 3: SAUSAGE / WW2 SECRETS / SPA

-After delicious breakfast we will set off for Dolny Śląsk (Lower Silesia), where the first attraction will be kiełbasa-making workshop on the locally famous butcher’s premises.
+After delicious breakfast we will set off for the first attraction of the day: a kiełbasa-making workshop on the locally famous butcher’s premises.
 An on-site barbecue will serve as lunch.
 For a break, we will visit a nearby botanical garden: we will be visiting at the time when either lilies or hortensia are in bloom.
-The dinner will be served at a magnificent, renaissance-castle-turned-hotel restaurant where we will get a chance to try a menu basing on local and seasonal produce.
-We will spend the night in nearby Dzierżoniów in a 4* spa-hotel, with opportunity to use sauna, Jacuzzi or the salt grotto.
+Lower Silesia is a place that inspires many adventure seekers, so following that trace, we will visit part of an an underground city built by the Nazis in the mountains to try and discover some WW2 secrets.
+We will come back early to the hotel for the dinner and SPA treatments.

 Soon after breakfast we will take a walk in Świdnica, a fascinating, lovely town full of charm and history.
 Some of the highlights will be the main square, 15th c. cathedral and UNESCO-listed wooden Church of Peace.
 Next on our itinerary will be another hands-on workshop: this time we will visit a family-run goat farm supplying goat cheese to most famous Polish restaurants.
 We will follow the production process and have lunch on the spot.
 On the way to the hotel, we will visit Łomnica with its two splendid palaces: part of the famous Lower Silesian Valley of Palaces.
 To feel a bit of the noble atmosphere, we will have dinner and spend two following nights in yet another palace, in Staniszów.
 The 4* hotel has fantastic amenities (swimming pool, saunas, vast park) allowing for relaxing recreation.